 WRRH 251 Black Talk/White Talk (C)

-150 Foundations of Africana Studies This course provides the foundations and context for Africana Studies from an historical and contemporary perspective.
-It defines the geographical parameters, which include the study of Africans on the Continent and in the Diaspora (Europe, the Americas and the Caribbean).
+AFS 150 Foundations Africana Studies This course provides the foundations and context for Africana Studies from a historical and contemporary perspective.
+It defines the geographical parameters which include the study of Africans on the Continent and in the Diaspora (Europe, the Americas and the Caribbean).
 It also clarifies concepts and corrects false perceptions of Africa and Africans, with a focus on inclusiveness and diversity of both the traditional and the modern.
-This course is multi-disciplinary cross-cultural, taught from an African-centered perspective sensitive to race, gender, and class.
+This course is multidisciplinary cross-cultural, taught from an African-centered perspective sensitive to race, gender, and class.
 Faculty members from the departments of anthropology, economics, French, history, political science and sociology participate as guest lecturers.
-(Pinto, McCorkle, offered every other year)
+(Offered annually)

 AFS 208 Growing Up Black This course focuses on the development of racial consciousness and identity in adolescence in African and African Diaspora literature and film.
-(Jimenez, McCorkle, offered occasionally)
+(McCorkle, alternate years relative to AFS 211)